himanshu662000/YoutubeTrendingVideo/README.md

 # Youtube Trending Video using YouTube API
-#### Here we used html,javascript and bootstrap to make this project and with the help of youtube api we were able to get this data
+Here we used html,javascript and bootstrap to make this project and with the help of youtube api we were able to get this data.
+Project owner- Himanshu Sekhar Das and Panchanan Sahoo

 ## You can get the trending videos of this day and also can filter with different genere